5 Reasons to Become a CFA® Charterholder

-According to CFA Institute, the top ten employers of CFA charterholders are:
+According to CFA Institute, the top ten employers of Chartered Financial Analysts are:

-While a MBA can cost over $100,000, the CFA charter only costs between $2,400 and $12,000, depending on when you register, what study materials you buy, and how many exams you end up taking.
+While an MBA can cost over $100,000, the CFA charter only costs between $3,050 and $12,000, depending on when you register, what study materials you buy, and how many exams you end up taking.
 For a professional qualification, that is quite a bargain.
-You also don’t have to quit your job, unlike some full-time MBA programs.
+You also don’t have to quit your job, unlike in some full-time MBA programs.
 While hectic, it is manageable to study for the CFA exam while you work.

 Completing the CFA Program allows you to become a CFA Institute member, which is a global network of over 135,000 investment professionals.
 That’s a pretty impressive club to join for the networking opportunities alone.
 The charter prepares you well for a variety of investment-related jobs, such as portfolio manager, risk manager, and research analyst.
 Seven percent of CFA charterholders even go on to be chief-level executives.